 As described in Section 4.1.1, the initial plans of diluting liquid fertilizer into the water upon activating the irrigation system were superseded by the more accessible approach of using granulated fertilizers.

 Additionally, as the project plan described in the Mid-Term report did not take into account the intelligent ChatBot or weed detection features, the researcher feels that the original technical milestones were slightly underwhelming, and they did not reflect a thorough understanding of the desired features to be implemented nor a desire to go above and beyond the basic requirements for a system of this nature.
 This is most noticeable in the description of a user messaging system via SMS which is very vaguely described and not evaluated properly.
 In retrospect, the researcher is glad that the final product boasts a variety of additional features which were not originally considered as they have made this prototype all the more unique and have provided a learning opportunity for a number of industry standard tools in the fields of Computer Vision, Artificial Intelligence, and Robotics.

-NOTE: the appraisal section could potentially occur after the Summary and Conclusions below, or even as a sub-section within the Summary and Conclusions.
-See what works best for you and your advisor.

-Summary and Conclusions
+Appraisal